Shawn Parcells seeks Kansas court's permission to sample corpses for coronavirus

 He landed jobs from clients around the country who wanted him to discover causes of death.
 According to the civil lawsuit, he sometimes simply looked at bodies at a funeral home.
 Several individuals reported paying him up to $3,000 and never receiving an autopsy report.
 In some instances, clients thought he was merely a representative for a company that employed qualified medical examiners.

-"Based on our investigation, Parcells developed a pattern and practice of not having a pathologist present at the time of the autopsies and naming a pathologist on the autopsy reports to make them appear authentic,“ said Amanda Crutchfield, an investigator for the A.G.’s office, in an affidavit that served as basis for the civil case.
+"Based on our investigation, Parcells developed a pattern and practice of not having a pathologist present at the time of the autopsies and naming a pathologist on the autopsy reports to make them appear authentic," said Amanda Crutchfield, an investigator for the A.G.’s office, in affidavit to support the civil case.

 Parcells habitually used formal-sounding titles that have no distinction, falsely claimed to be a professor and attached to his name misleading abbreviations that mimic medical degrees.
 His recent emails describe himself as a clinical forensic anatomist, clinical forensic epidemiologist and an infection disease specialist.
 He has no medical degree of any kind.